/*

 <p class="main-menu-wrap"><a href="/" class="main-menu-btn">Main Menu</a></p><<set $pathArray to $pathArray.concat(["Ending: Fuel-low alternate"])>>

-You commit to the alternate — your selected field — and arrive with less fuel than your personal minimum.
+You commit to the alternate you selected and arrive with less fuel than your personal minimum.
 You land safely.
 Your fuel gauges are in the yellow band.
 You taxi to the ramp and shut down.
 The airplane takes three and a half gallons less than your calculated reserve.

 Jamal asks later, "Was that tight?"
 You tell him the honest answer: yes, it was tight.
 Tight enough that the flight plan had no more tolerance for weather or vectoring.
 The next amendment from ATC would have put you in declared-emergency fuel territory.